 Be sure to keep records of specific dates you missed work and the amount of money you lost.

-If you are able to work with your injuries allowing it, keep records of any money you paid for public transportation to get to work if your car was totaled.
+If you are able to work despite your injuries, keep records of any money you paid for commuting to work if your car was totaled.
 Back to Car Accident FAQs

 What if my car is totaled?